Nolan Jones Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies, including Nolan Jones and his .543 slugging percentage over his past 10 games, battle starter Merrill Kelly and the Arizona Diamondbacks at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies, including Nolan Jones (.237 on-base percentage in past 10 games, 105 points below season-long percentage), battle starting pitcher Joe Mantiply and the Arizona Diamondbacks at Coors Field, Tuesday at 8:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Dodgers.
+In his previous game, he went 1-for-4 with an RBI against the Diamondbacks.

 Nolan Jones Game Info & Props vs. the Diamondbacks